Can Pool Algae Kill You? Health Risks & Safety Guide

 Blue-Green Algae: The Real Threat

 The most serious concern is blue-green algae (actually cyanobacteria), which can produce potent toxins called cyanotoxins.
+Note that true cyanobacteria is extremely rare in properly maintained chlorinated pools.
 These toxins can cause:

 Blue-green algae typically appears as a blue-green scum or mat on the water surface and often has a musty odor.
 If you suspect blue-green algae, do not swim and keep pets away from the water immediately.